Scalar/Dirac perturbations of the Reissner-Nordstr\"om black hole and Painlev\'e transcendents: Monodromy Properties

 Let us revise the isomonodromic method used in \cite{CarneirodaCunha:2019tia,daCunha:2021jkm}.
 The radial equation \eqref{eq:radeq} is a particular case of the confluent Heun differential equation

 defined for complex $z$, with regular singular behavior at $0$ and $t_0$ and an irregular singularity of Poincaré rank 1 at $z=\infty$.

 The Riemann-Hilbert map is defined from the accessory parameter $c_{t_0}$ and conformal modulus $t_0$ of \eqref{heuneq} to the \textit{monodromy data} $\{\sigma, \eta \}$ of its solutions.
-As shown in \cite{CarneirodaCunha:2019tia}, the map is implicitly expressed by the following equations
+Let us briefly review the isomonodromy method to compute this monodromy data as described in \cite{CarneirodaCunha:2019tia}.
+This consists of rephrasing the confluent Heun equation as a matrix system

+where $y_\pm(z)$ are two linearly independent solutions of \eqref{heuneq} and $w_\pm(z)$ two auxiliary functions, obtained from $y_\pm(z)$ and derivatives multiplied by rational functions.
+The ``gauge potential'' $\mathbf{A}(z)$ has a partial fraction expansion